murilobeltrame/CordovaPlayground/README.md

 1. Install **Homebrew** running `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
 2. Install **Fastlane** running `brew cask udpate fastlane`;
-3. Remember to fix the App Id in `./fastlane/Appfile`;
 3. Look into `./fastlane/Fastfile` to know the predefined lanes;
+4. Remember to fix the App Id and Play Store credentials file path in `./fastlane/Appfile`;
+5. Make sure you configured the platform referred in the lane you planning to use;
-4. Have fun!
+6. Have fun!